Mithesh2004/Healthrecord-Dapp/README.md

 ## How to Run

 #### step-1:
+- Clone this repo and

-- Add admin address and private key in the .env file present in the along with the repo
+- Add admin address and private key in the .env file present along with the repo

 #### step-2